Feel like you’ll never stop living paycheck to paycheck? Learn how to get ahead in life with these 7 ideas you can put

-We all have random bits of “found money” that we receive from time to time.
-Anything from finding a $5 bill on a sidewalk to receiving a refund check to change from the bottom of your purse.
+We all have what I call “found money” from time to time.
+Anything from finding a $5 bill on the sidewalk to receiving a refund check to change from the bottom of your purse.

 What do you do with your found money?
-Many times we give ourselves a little splurge with this cash or just fold it into our checking account (where it winds up being spent on heaven only knows what).
+Maybe you indulge in a splurge or just fold it into our checking account (where it winds up being spent on heaven only knows what).

-But if you are intentional about this money and have already made a decision about where it will go, those pennies can add up to something great.
+But if you’re intentional about this money, those pennies can add up to something great.

-To start with, have a designated place to store your found money.
+To start with, have a designated place for found money.
 It can be a mason jar, a piggy bank, or a dedicated bank account you open for just that type of stash (we love Capital One 360 for this!).
 Just don’t fold it into your wallet with your regular spending money.

 Now decide how you will put that money to work!
-What do you hope to accomplish right now?
+What do you want or need now?
 Some options include:

 - create a sinking fund

 - pay off debt (which you should always make a priority!)

 - save up for a Christmas/birthday account